hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 `touch main.go`

-Then add the Template for our Application in your favourite editor:
+Then add the template for our Application in your favourite editor:

 ```go
 package main